 At BCIT, you’ll find specialized programs developed by industry leaders, work-learn opportunities, applied research, and flexible education pathways.
 And it all leads to one thing: success in the real world.
-In fact, 96% of our degree graduates are employed.
-To find out if a polytechnic institution is right for you, explore our programs or register for an info session.
+In fact, 97%* of our degree graduates are employed.
+To find out if a polytechnic institute is right for you, explore our programs or register for an info session.

 Have you subscribed?
 Sign-up to receive the latest news on BCIT.